There's no guaranteed way to delay your period, but it may be possible if you take the combined contraceptive pill.

 However, you may be able to switch to the combined contraceptive pill or take another medication to delay your period.

-If you're not sure which type of pill you're taking, always check with your pharmacist or GP before taking 2 packets back-to-back.
+If you're not sure which type of pill you're taking, always check with your pharmacist or doctor before taking 2 packets back-to-back.

-See your GP for advice if you want to delay your period and you're not taking the combined contraceptive pill.
+See your doctor for advice if you want to delay your period and you're not taking the combined contraceptive pill.

 They might be able to prescribe medication called norethisterone to delay your period.
 Your GP will advise you when to take norethisterone and for how long.